 Several departments on campus have made use of short instructional videos to supplement their course instruction.
 The use of instructional videos allow students to revisit content as needed.
 Instructional videos may also be used as an outside of class activity so instructors can move through specific material more efficiently.
 Read more about the use and creation of videos on Vanderbilt's Center for Teaching article titled, Effective educational videos.

-Below is a series of videos the Microbiology Department created, in cooperation with the Office of Teaching and Learning, to teach basic lab procedures.
+Below is a sample of a series of videos the Microbiology Department created, in cooperation with the Office of Teaching and Learning, to teach basic lab procedures.